 What Is a Philanthropist?

 This lesson introduces students to the concept of philanthropy.
 As a class, they brainstorm possible ideas for the word philanthropist.
 The students will learn that even young people can be philanthropists.
+The following lessons lead to students planning a fundraiser.

 The learner will: